ShafayetSadi/digital-electronics/sequential-circuits.md

 Level triggering is used in latches.
 The output changes when the clock signal is high level or low level.

+Edge triggering is faster than level triggering.
+Level triggering is more reliable than edge triggering.

 ## Latch and Flip-Flop

 Latches and flip-flops are the basic building blocks of sequential circuits.
 They are used to store the data in the sequential circuits.
 They are bistable multivibrators.
 They have two stable states: set state and reset state.
 They can store one bit of data(0 or 1).